-Cape Sōya in Wakkanai, at a northern latitude of 45 degrees 31′ is the northernmost point of Japan.
-It’s not one of those scenic landscapes that I chase after, but nevertheless I was keen to visit the absolute tip of the country.
+Cape Sōya in Wakkanai, at a northern latitude of 45 degrees 31′, is Japan’s northernmost point.
+It’s not one of those scenic landscapes that I chase after, but I was keen to visit the absolute tip of the island country.

 We had a day’s rest in Asahikawa and were going over the plans for the next day’s trip to Wakkanai.
 Looking at the train schedules we felt it was going to be very tight for us to go all the way to Wakkanai and come back on the same day.
-Express trains are few and local trains are not a very good idea for traveling such a long distance.
+Express trains are few, and local trains are not a very good idea for long distances.
 We both came to the same conclusion and decided to head for Wakkanai on this day itself.
 That would enable us to get an early morning start for the visit to Cape Sōya and then, we could head back to Asahikawa by the afternoon train.